wald-tq/ui-router.github.io/_tutorial_ng2/hellosolarsystem.md

 }
 ```

-`UIRouterModule.forChild()` can also be supplied with a `configClass`.
+You can also supply `UIRouterModule.forChild()` with a `configClass`.
-You can perform feature module or lazy loaded module initialization.
+You can perform configuration or initialization specific to your feature or lazy loaded module.
 {: .notice--info }